humblerookie/humblerookie.github.io/content/posts/2024-03-29---Optimizing-Flutter-Tests-Performance-And-Readability/index.md

 flutter test --total-shards 2 --shard-index 1
 ```

+The optimal number of shards depends on several factors, including the costs and infrastructure of your underlying CI services.
+Benchmarking different shard sizes will help you determine the ideal configuration for your specific needs.

 ### Readability

-Dart/Flutter tests use the reporter parameter to "prettify" the outputs, I've found the "github" reporter to be neat and
+Flutter tests use the `reporter` parameter to "prettify" the outputs.
+I've found the "github" reporter to be neat and
 concise as opposed to the default reporter.
+Let's take a look at the default reporter output:

 ```shell
 #Default Reporter